MrMohammad81/watchtower/README.md

 # 🛡️ Watchtower - Subdomain Recon & Monitoring Tool

 **Watchtower** is an automated subdomain reconnaissance tool designed to discover, scan, and monitor subdomains for changes.
-It notifies you via Telegram and Discord when new subdomains are discovered or existing ones are updated.
+It notifies you via **Telegram** and **Discord** when new subdomains are discovered or existing ones are updated.

 ---

 ## 🚀 Features

-- Multi-source subdomain enumeration (crt.sh, RapidDNS, Chaos, Subfinder, WebArchive, etc.)
+- Multi-source subdomain enumeration (crt.sh, RapidDNS, Chaos, Subfinder, WebArchive, Shodan, GitHub Subdomains, etc.)
-- DNS resolution via `massdns` and permutations with `dnsgen`
+- DNS resolution via `massdns` and bruteforce DNS discovery with `PureDNS`
 - Live subdomain discovery using `dnsx` and `httpx`
 - Technology detection, status code checking, and title grabbing
 - MongoDB storage for subdomains and change tracking
+- **BruteForce subdomain detection** flagging and notifications
-- **Telegram & Discord notifications** for updates and alerts
+- Telegram & Discord notifications (message + CSV if too large)
 - Multi-threading for faster scans
 - YAML-based target management
-- Filter queries on stored subdomain results (status, title, tech, URL)
+- Advanced filters to query MongoDB results (status, title, tech, URL, bruteforce flag)
-- CSV export for large notifications
+- CSV export for large scan results and notifications
+- GitHub Subdomain discovery using `github-subdomains`

 ---